Local Authority Funding

-The 'standard rate' is the amount that the Local Authority will pay towards the cost of your care and this amount could be less than the place will cost in the home that you or your family would like you to receive your care.
+The term 'standard rate' is often used when assessing the cost of a person’s care and it refers to the amount that the Local Authority will pay towards the cost of your care and this amount could be less than the place will cost in the home that you or your family would like you to receive your care.

 Circumstances when the property is disregarded